alifar76/kaas2qiime/README.md

 Input files
 ------

+The main input files for this script are output files generated via the KEGG Automatic Annotation Server.
+Multiple KAAS output files can be provided.
+To ensure uniformity, all KAAS output files require a standard naming convention for this script.
+All files must be named by their sample ID followed by a ```_kaas.txt``` extension.

+For example, if KAAS was used to annotate 2 genomes called "GenomeA" and "GenomeB", the KAAS output files for these must be named as following:

+1) ```GenomeA_kaas.txt```
+2) ```GenomeA_kaas.txt```

-In addition to this, a [QIIME parameter file](http://qiime.org/documentation/qiime_parameters_files.html) is also required, which provided in the src directory.
+In addition to KAAS output files, a [QIIME parameter file](http://qiime.org/documentation/qiime_parameters_files.html) is also required, which is provided in the src directory.
 It's called ```qiime_params.txt```.
 Another file needed to specifically annotate the KAAS output is a KEGG database flat file that can be downloaded from the following link:

 https://raw.githubusercontent.com/ivan-kryukov/Kegg-Htext-Parser/master/ko00001.keg